Salvage Vehicle Titles

 Information for vehicles affected by flooding in Colorado:

 Vehicle owners are encouraged to work with their insurance companies regarding this damage and to apply for a salvage certificate of title.

 For vehicles that do not meet the statutory definition of a salvage vehicle, vehicle owners will need to work with their insurance company to determine if the vehicle title should be canceled.
 When a title is canceled in Colorado, no subsquent title or registration will be issued for that specific vehicle.

 For information prior to a purchase of a vehicle, consumers should use available resources, like the National Motor Vehicle Title Information System (NMVTIS) to research a vehicles history.

 Requirements for Processing

 Certificates of title for:

-A salvage vehicle is a vehicle whose model year of manufacture is less than six years at the time of damage and is damaged by collision, fire, flood, accident, trespass, or other occurrence, excluding hail damage, to the extent that the cost of repairing the vehicle to a roadworthy condition and for legal operation on the highways exceeds the vehicle’s retail fair market value immediately prior to such damage, as determined by the person who owns the vehicle at the time of such occurrence or by the insurer or other person acting on behalf of such owner.
+A Salvage Vehicle does not include a vehicle that qualifies as a collector's item, horseless carriage, or street rod vehicle under article 12 of this title at the time of damage and is damaged by collision, fire, flood, accident, trespass, or other occurrence, excluding hail damage, to the extent that the cost of repairing the vehicle to a roadworthy condition and for legal operation on the highways exceeds the vehicle’s retail fair market value immediately prior to such damage, as determined by the person who owns the vehicle at the time of such occurrence or by the insurer or other person acting on behalf of such owner.
 (See C.R.S.
 42-6-102(17)(a))